jithin-zac/gherkin-parse/README.md

      children: [ [Object] ] },
   comments: [] }
 ```
-This JSON object can be used for further process and edits and we can covert it back to the feature file
+This JSON object can be used for further process and edits and we can covert it back to the feature file string which could be used to write back to the feature file using the FS module

 ```
 @tag1 @tag2